The Lovin' Spoonful: You're a Big Boy Now soundtrack; Yanovsky and Jacobsen fired

 From late 1966 into early 1967, Sebastian's bandmates felt he was exerting excessive control over the band's direction.
 Boone recalled that the relationship between Sebastian and Yanovsky became especially stilted, since Yanovsky often rebelled rather than articulate his concerns directly.
 Further agitating the situation, when Koppelman and Rubin renegotiated the band's distribution deal between Kama Sutra and MGM in late 1966, though the band received an increase in pay, the label added a "key-man clause" which specified that the band would exist only if Sebastian was a member.
-(Note: A July 1967 article in The Wichita Beacon reported that the Spoonful's new contract with Kama Sutra ran until 1975 and had the band's compensation at seven figures.)
+Reports followed in July that the Spoonful's new contract with Kama Sutra ran until 1975 and had the band's compensation at seven figures.

 In May 1967, Sebastian convened a meeting with Butler and Boone to discuss the band's future.
 Sebastian expressed frustration with Yanovsky's increasingly erratic public behavior and his derogatory treatment of his bandmates.
 Sebastian concluded that either Yanovsky should be fired, or else he was prepared to leave the band.
 Butler, who had never gotten along with Yanovsky and was increasingly the target of Yanovsky's insults, agreed with Sebastian.
 In a subsequent group meeting at Sebastian's apartment, the band informed Yanovsky that he had been fired.
-He agreed to continue performing the rest of the group's scheduled dates, but rumors circulated throughout June that the band was breaking up.
-He last performed with the Spoonful on June 24, 1967, at the Forest Hills Music Festival in Queens, New York.
+That June, rumors circulated that the band was breaking up.
+Yanovsky agreed to appear for the rest of the group's scheduled dates, and he last performed with the Spoonful on June 24, 1967, at the Forest Hills Music Festival in Queens, New York.